komapijs/komapi/README.md

 Komapi creates a transaction context upon instantiation that is very useful for tracking context throughout the application.
 This context is most often used in the request-response cycle for keeping track of authentication, transaction-type and request-id in logs or even in code to make it context aware, without having to pass around a context object.

-By default, Komapi creates a separate context for each request-response cycle through a custom middleware that is available on the `app.transactionContext` property.
+By default, Komapi creates a separate context for each request-response cycle through a custom middleware.
+The context namesspace is available on the `app.transactionContext` property.

 Example middleware on how to access transaction context
 ```js